 3. Attend a Summer Festival

-St Jerome's Laneway Festival, which held its first event in Melbourne in 2005 before branching out into Auckland, has become one of New Zealand’s biggest summer festivals.
+There are a variety of summer festivals you could visit.
+One of the most popular is Splore, another one is St Jerome's Laneway Festival, which held its first event in Melbourne in 2005 before branching out into Auckland.
+St Jerome's has become one of New Zealand’s biggest summer festivals.
 Hosting a variety of both Kiwi and international artists, its eclectic lineups are sure to please a wide range of music lovers, featuring arstists from many genres including hip-hop, indie, electronic and rock.
 The festival’s proximity to the city centre means ease of transport and accommodation for visitors; no need to sleep in a blazing tent for this one!